Are you looking for an overview of the best Portugal facts? You came to the right place.

 In Nazaré you can find some of the biggest waves in the world

-Nazaré an old fishing village situated about 1h30 minutes drive from Lisbon.
+Nazaré is an old fishing village situated about a 1h30 minutes drive from Lisbon.
 The giant waves naturally attract many surfers but the waves are so spectacular that they have even become a tourist attraction in themselves.

 The waves are produced by the presence of an underwater canyon, the Nazaré North Canyon.

 This canyon adjusts the direction and the speed of the waves but most importantly increases their size.

 In 2017 Rodrigo Koxa set a new world record for the “Biggest Wave ever surfed” in Nazaré by riding a wave of 24 meters (80 feet).

 Portugal is the largest producer of cork in the world

 Portugal produces more than 50% of the world’s cork supply.
 It has about 1.6 million acres of cork forests.
 That makes it the biggest producer followed by Spain, Algeria, and Morocco.